pluvial/pluvial.xyz/content/javascript-scripting-clis.md

 ---
-title: Scripting and CLIs
+title: JavaScript Scripting and CLIs
 ---

-# Scripting and CLIs
+# JavaScript Scripting and CLIs

 ## Scripting